xSyki/xSyki/README.md

 # 👋 Hi, I’m Syki

 - I’m Full Stack Developer.
-My main stack is Next.js/Gatsby, React Native(Expo), NestJS and PostgreSQL/MongoDB.
+My main stack is React, Next.js, React Native(Expo), NestJS and PostgreSQL/MongoDB.
 - If you see anything I can help you with, feel free to email me.
 E-mail: <mikolaj@syki.dev>

 Want to know more about me or see my projects?
 Visit: <https://syki.dev>